bobbylight/RSTALanguageSupport/readme.txt

         - Imported classes
         - Methods and fields
         - Local variables (when in a method body)
+   - Method parameter assistance; that is, code-complete a method name, and any parameters will have a drop-down list of fields and local variables of the proper type for that parameter.
+This feature is currently very limited and only suggests parameters with exactly the right type (no subtypes).
+     This will be improved in th enext release.
+   - Generics support is implemented, but may be buggy.

 5. Perl
    - Error checking (squiggle underlining) via using "perl -c ..." on the local